smalldata-ai/ferry/docs/guides/getting-started.md

 ```

 URI parameters:
-- `identity`: a unique identifier for the pipeline
+- `identity`: a unique identifier for the ingestion
 - `source_uri`: the source database uri
 - `destination_uri`: the destination database uri
 - `resources`: a list of resources you want to ingest